CarloLopezh1/portfolio-projects/project-1-capstone-tech-trends/README.md

 - Visualization and presentation

 ## Dashboard Demographics Preview
-A sample of one of the three interactive dashboards designed to highlight different aspects of the analysis.
+This is one of three dashboards developed as part of the project to analyze and visualize key insights.

 ![Demographics Sample Dashboard](images/Dashboard-Overview-Sample.png)